ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## Why You Should Avoid Effects

 I don't want to scare you from using effects.
-Honestly, it's not the end of the world if you **sometimes** use effects when you shouldn't.
+Honestly, it's not a big deal if you **sometimes** use effects when you shouldn't.

 The problem is that it's easy to overcomplicate your code with effects, because it seems like the right thing to do.